-Many critics pointed to the novel’s length and its fantasy/sci-fi horror conclusion as a potential weakness on its release.
+Many critics pointed to the novel’s length and its fantasy/sci-fi horror conclusion as a potential weakness on release.
 At the same time, others stoked a fire around one chapter in which The Losers Club kids engaged in sexual experimentation with each other.
 However, despite this, King’s work would also achieve considerable praise, winning several literary awards.
 Many early readers would point to IT’s nuanced and dark exploration of childhood fear and adult individuality as a foundation of its brilliance – themes that would ultimately enthral, excite and challenge readers as IT transported them back to their childhood terrors.

 “You don’t have to look back to see those children; part of your mind will see them forever.
 They are not necessarily the best part of you, but they were once the repository of all you could become.” – Stephen King (IT)

-By the time Mary Lambert’s film adaptation of Pet Sematary had hit cinemas in 1989, American TV network ABC had already been sitting on the rights to IT for some time.
-The networks original proposal centred on a possible eight to ten-hour adaptation of King’s novel for TV.
+By the time Mary Lambert’s film adaptation of Pet Sematary hit cinemas in 1989, American TV network ABC had already been sitting on the rights to IT for some time.
+The network’s original proposal centred on a possible eight to ten-hour adaptation of King’s novel for TV.
 However, studio executives remained concerned at the length, cost and audience traction a complete adaptation would bring, instead opting for a slimmed-down 3-hour TV movie split into two parts.

 “He thrusts his fists against the posts and still insists he sees the ghosts” – Bill Denbrough (IT)

 The talent sitting behind the camera was complemented by a series of solid casting decisions for the TV horror—the adaptation attracting some of the hottest TV and film talent of the time.
-The final role call brought together John Ritter, Annette O’Toole and Richard Thomas alongside the emerging young stars of Jonathan Brandis and Seth Green.
+The final role call brought together John Ritter, Annette O’Toole and Richard Thomas alongside the emerging young stars Jonathan Brandis and Seth Green.
 However, it was the casting of Pennywise that would prove to be instrumental in the success of the TV movie.
 Here Tim Curry brought the deadly clown to life with a performance that would ultimately scare a whole generation of adults and kids.

 However, IT was never far from a Hollywood remake, and in 2009 Warner Brothers announced that IT was to make its big-screen debut; the studio, actively seeking a director to bring King’s vision to the silver screen.
 But, the question of what form IT should take in cinemas haunted its early development.
 Warner Brothers initially favoured a condensed version that would play to the renewed interest in horror while enabling new generations to jump on board.
 However, IT managed to defeat two directors, David Kajganich and Cary Fukunaga, during this time, both leaving due to problems in adapting the book.
 However, by 2015 the film had found its director in Andrés Muschietti, his vision leading to screenplay re-writes and recasting on crucial roles, including Pennywise.